encord-team/encord-active/docs/docs/user-guide/filter_export.md

 2. Choose an ontology, dataset and project title
 3. Pres the _➕ Create_ button

 The data will be exported to Encord.
-You can follow the progress in the buttom of the page.
+You can follow the progress in the bottom of the page.

 ![export_encord.png](../images/export_filter_encord.png)